ixvu/hw0/results.md

 If you see your hash in the list below, then you successfully completed HW0.
 We accepted all submissions that were on time and _attempted_ to complete the assignment.
-Otherwise your submission was either incomplete, or late.
+Otherwise your submission was either late or did not attempt the assignment.

         dabd9fa5ff92da694c3dd119eb0f3fbc